w3f/Grants-Program/applications/xp.network.md

 Every parachain equipped with our pallet will know how to read such incoming messages.
 If the message is related to the blockchain this pallet is attached to, it will do the following:

-1. Deserialize the incoming message from bytecode to optcode,
-2. Transform the commands and arguments from the optcode to a smart contract in the target language, used by the blockchain it works for.
+1. Transform the commands and arguments from the "intention" to a smart contract in the target language, used by the blockchain it works for.
-3. It will pass the generated bytecode to the blockchain for execution.
+2. It will pass the generated bytecode to the blockchain for execution.
-4. Once there is a reply from the blockchain, the reply will be packed into the return message of the present protocol and sent back to the requesting pallet via the Polkadot Relay Chain callbacks with the same id it got the request.
+3. Once there is a reply from the blockchain, the reply will be packed into the return message of the present protocol and sent back to the requesting pallet via the Polkadot Relay Chain callbacks with the same id it got the request.
-6. The pallet, which initiated the transaction, will receive the reply and will match the id of the reply with the id of the request.
+4. The pallet, which initiated the transaction, will receive the reply and will match the id of the reply with the id of the request.
-7. It will deserialize the bytecode of the reply and will transform it to the bytecode of its smart contract language (should it be different from the counterpart’s).
+5. It will deserialize the bytecode of the reply and will transform it to the bytecode of its smart contract language (should it be different from the counterpart’s).

 A pallet implementing this protocol consists of:

 1. **Bytecode Deserializer** - it receives a smart contract bytecode as input and returns a human readable opcode.
 2. **Assembly Code Converter** - it  creates the following key - value pairs:
-   + The chosen smart contract programming language.
-   + Template number.
+   + Target template number.
    + Data to populate the smart contract with.
 3. **Bytecode Compiler** - it takes the key - value pairs generated at the previous stage as an input and generates the chosen smart contract language bytecode as its output.
-4. **Polkadot parathread** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.
+4. **Polkadot pallet** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.

 A set of pre-programmed audited code templates are ready to be populated by the arbitrary data.
 Once a request is received, the templates are populated with the incoming data and are instantly compiled into transaction ready bytecode.
 Initially there will be a limited set of ready smart contract opcode templates for each platform, currently 20, each representing a different use case.
 However, new templates will be added on a permanent regular basis.
 Eventually most possible use cases will be available for each bridged platform.